djrobinson/crypto_research/noise.md

 _Corporate Capture of Our Measurable Social Capital_

+_The Noise of the Super Rich and Super Connected_

+_Building the Networked Business Commons_

 ### Product

 _Noise as a Marketing Tool_

-_Noise as a Corporate Action Toolkit_
+_Noise as a Corporate Action Platform_

 _Noise as a Ratings Agency_